-Amanda Parris is a critically-acclaimed award-winning alternative educator who has not gone to teachers college (on purpose).
-Please see below for select examples of projects that she has worked with and on.
+Amanda Parris is an award-winning alternative educator who did not attend teachers college (on purpose).

 - Outreach Coordinator (2008-2009)